 Purchasing a home with a mortgage loan involves a vast amount of paperwork.
-While each document is important in its own right, your warranty deed and deed of trust are two of the most important.
-Although they are sometimes confused, these two documents are not the same.
+While each document is important in its own right, your warranty deed and deed of trust are two of the most important – albeit sometimes confused.
 They serve different purposes and are signed by different parties.
-However, they both will be filed as public record after the purchase is complete.
+The warranty deed transfers the property's ownership from the current owner to the new buyer, while the deed of trust ensures the lender has interest in the property in the event a buyer defaults on the loan.
+However, they will both be filed as public records after the purchase is complete.

 Warranty deeds are commonly used in many states when a property is sold.
 The warranty deed offers a guarantee to the buyer that the seller rightfully owns the property free and clear of any liens or other defects to the title.
 The deed states the names of the grantor and grantee and also includes a complete legal description of the property.
 The grantor signs the deed, generally in the presence of a notary public, who then acknowledges the grantor's signature.
 Depending on state law, other information, such as the name of the person who prepared the deed, might appear on the document as well.

 Exploring Deeds of Trust

 The deed of trust document is prepared by the lender, and the borrower signs it at the closing of the mortgage loan.
 Some states use the deed of trust, while others use a mortgage document.
 Both of these act as the lender's security instruments, only slightly differently.
 The deed of trust explains the complete details, terms and conditions of the mortgage loan.
 This includes the principal balance amount, expected maturity date and interest rate information.
 It also names a third-party trustee who is empowered to initiate the foreclosure process for the lender, if necessary.
 A mortgage document also explains the loan in detail, but it acts to place a lien on the property rather than naming a third-party trustee.

 Differences Between the Two